-Superimposition.
-Following Experiment 1, a Bayesian Multilevel Logistic Regression model was estimated as a further test for scalar invariance.
-The model was identical to that used in Experiment 1.
-Model results support the analyses of WRs namely, the sign of the 2-way interaction supported a relative decrease in the gradient of the slope for transformed duration for the short compared to the long duration, b transformed duration X range (short) Log Odds = -0.80.
-The effect was small with 90% of the HDI excluding the value zero (-1.58, -0.001) rather than 95% of the HDI [-1.74, 0.22]).
-The Probability of Direction (pd) for the interaction term was 95.03% - we can be 95% certain the slope is negative.
+Odds = -0.80.
+The effect was small with 90% of the HDI excluding the value zero (-1.58, -0.001) rather than 95% of the HDI=[-1.74, 0.22]).
+The pd for the interaction term was 95.03%-we can be 95% certain the slope is negative.

-Reaction Times.
+RTs.
 RTs for pushing and pulling the joystick were also modelled.
 Trials on which participants moved the joystick in the wrong direction were first excluded.
-Then the entire sample of RTs were screened for outliers using the method described by Cousineau and Chartier (Cousineau & Chartier, 2010).
-After removal of outliers, median RTs were analysed by calculating Bayes Factors using the generalTestBF function described above.
-Models included all possible combinations of action type (pull, push), expression (anger, neutral) and range (short, long).
-The top 4 models are displayed in Table 2.
+Then, the entire samples of RTs were screened for outliers using the method described by Cousineau and Chartier (2010).
+After removal of outliers, median RTs were analysed by calculating Bayes factors using the generalTestBF function described above.
+Models included all possible combinations of action type (pull and push), expression (angry and neutral), and range (short and long).
+The top four models are displayed in Table 2.
 None of the models included expression as a fixed effect.
-The top model included main effects for both action and range - participants were faster to pull (M = 0.54) than push (M = 0.55) and, faster to respond in the long (M = 0.40) compared to short (M = 0.65) duration range.
+The top model included main effects for both action and range-participants were faster to pull (M=.54) than push (M=.55) and faster to respond in the long-duration (M=.40) compared with short-duration (M=.65) range.